Sadie Holloway loves researching and writing about simple ways to live a healthier lifestyle.

 Numerous awareness campaigns were launched to educate the public about smoking's harmful effects.
-Laws were enacted to limit the public's exposure to second hand smoke in and around buildings, schools, and workplaces.
+Laws were enacted to limit the public's exposure to secondhand smoke in and around buildings, schools, and workplaces.
 Thanks to these efforts to educate the public on smoking's detrimental impact on our bodies, it seems unimaginable to think that people used to smoke right at their desks at work.
 Holy smokes!
 (Pun intended.)

-Now, healthcare officials are starting to raise the alarms bells about how unhealthy our lifestyles have become because we are spending so much time sitting---at work, driving to work, at home lounging in front of the TV, the article even took aim at reading!
+Now, healthcare officials are starting to raise the alarm bells about how unhealthy our lifestyles have become because we are spending so much time sitting---at work, driving to work, at home lounging in front of the TV, the article even took aim at reading!

 Alarmingly, the latest research links sitting too much each day to blood clots, obesity, diabetes, and the major killers, heart disease and cancer.

-A 2010 literature review in Cancer Epidemiology, Biomarkers and Prevention found that sitting was associated with a higher risk of colorectal, endometrial, ovarian and prostate cancer, as well as cancer mortality in women.
+A 2010 literature review in Cancer Epidemiology, Biomarkers and Prevention found that sitting was associated with a higher risk of colorectal, endometrial, ovarian, and prostate cancer, as well as cancer mortality in women.

 Of all the types of sedentary behavior, watching TV seems to be the worst.
 According to Tremblay, “Your metabolic rate almost goes below resting.”
 At least when you're on the computer, you're a bit busier, typing and scrolling and moving the mouse around.
 And because your hands are occupied, you won’t be snacking mindlessly in the same way you would if you were sitting on the couch in front of the TV.
-Then there are all the commercials that are designed trigger more eating, drinking, and snacking.
-It can be hard to avoid snacking especially when you’re constantly being exposed to ads for fast food, candy, soda and other junk foods.1
+Then there are all the commercials that are designed to trigger more eating, drinking, and snacking.
+It can be hard to avoid snacking especially when you’re constantly being exposed to ads for fast food, candy, soda, and other junk foods.1

 There is good news, however, if you can cut back on the amount of sitting you do to less than three hours a day.
 A study published by the British Medical Journal found that the U.S. population could gain an estimated two years of life expectancy by drastically cutting back on time spent sitting.